fbpx

 Delay to Diagnosis refers to the time from onset of symptoms of axial Spondyloarthritis (axSpA) until diagnosis of the disease, usually by a rheumatologist, but sometimes by another healthcare provider.
 Worldwide, the delay to diagnosis averages about seven years - with women taking two years longer than men to be diagnosed.

 There are several stages in the delay to diagnosis, including a delay in the patient recognising that their symptoms require medical attention.
-There is a delay in the primary care provider (usually a GP) recognising and dealing with axSpA and making a correct referral; there is a further delay in obtaining a final diagnosis after referral to the correct specialist - usually a rheumatologist.
-You can read more about these stages of delay in the NASS Gold Standard Consultation document, which is available in the resources section below.
+There is a delay in the primary care provider (usually a GP) recognising axSpA and making a correct referral; there is a further delay in obtaining a final diagnosis after referral to the correct specialist - usually a rheumatologist.

 The delay to diagnosis is important because it is known that the earlier the diagnosis, the sooner treatment can start and the better the outcome will be for the patient.

 A delay in diagnosis is costly, because of increased visits to healthcare providers and excessive testing.
-It is also costly to the patient because he or she is impacted by a loss in quality of life and may experience many things like chronic pain, fatigue, mental health issues, difficulties with relationships and social life, as well as a loss of job opportunities or an inability to work.
+It is also costly to the patient because they are impacted by a loss in quality of life and may experience many things like chronic pain, fatigue, mental health issues, difficulties with relationships and social life, as well as lost jobs opportunities or an inability to work.

-Delay to Diagnosis includes all aspects of the time from symptom onset until final diagnosis.
+Delay to Diagnosis includes the time from symptom onset until final diagnosis.

 Our Delay to Diagnosis Campaign

-We know from our member patient organisations that the lengthy delay to diagnosis in axSpA is a global problem that has been apparent for decades.
+We know from our member patient organisations and scientific literature that the lengthy delay to diagnosis in axSpA is a global problem that has been apparent for decades.
 And yet, even with the introduction of modern technologies, the time to diagnosis has not reduced very much - if at all - in many countries.
-We also know that, on average, women take two years longer than men to be diagnosed.
+We also know that, on average, women can take two years longer than men to be diagnosed.
 The delay to diagnosis in axSpA patients is longer than that of other rheumatic diseases and is acknowledged as a problem by rheumatologists and other healthcare professionals.
-We are undertaking our Delay to Diagnosis project at the request of our member patient organisations, which recognise the adverse effects of a lengthy delay to diagnosis on patients and healthcare systems.
+In autumn 2020, we held two global forum events to discuss the delay with our members and other expert stakeholders.
+We focussed on the reasons for the delay, the impact and what we can do to tackle this huge challenge.
+You can read more about our global forum events here.

-The overall objectives are to significantly reduce the average time to diagnosis internationally; and to globally raise awareness about the disease and detrimental effects of the delay, physically, psychologically and economically.
-We will do this by collaborating with researchers and our members, using and building on their work where necessary, to create an axial Spondyloarthritis Global Burden Statement.
-We will build awareness and advocacy tools for our members and others to use with all stakeholders to reduce the delay to diagnosis for axSpA patients everywhere.
+The overall objectives of the campaign are to significantly reduce the average time to diagnosis; and to globally raise awareness about the disease and detrimental effects of the delay, physically, psychologically and economically.
+We will do this by providing tools to support our members' work and collaborating with other expert stakeholders.
+We will build awareness and advocacy tools for our members to use with a range of audiences to advocate to reduce the delay to diagnosis for axSpA patients everywhere.

 • Identify ways to advocate for a reduction in the delay

-• Identify way to increase awareness of axSpA
+• Identify ways to increase awareness of axSpA

 • Produce resources to support ASIF members in their work on reducing the delay